samsepoil1211/Vicidial-scratch-install/README.md

 Make sure you update your SSL cert location in /etc/httpd/conf.d/viciportal-ssl.conf

-# Alma/Rocky 9 Installer with Dynamic portal and CyburPhone with Asterisk 18
+# Alma/Rocky 9 Installer with Dynamic portal and CyburPhone with SSL cert with Asterisk 18

 ```
 chmod +x alma-rocky9-ast18.sh